How to Create a Jira Ticket From Slack (2026 Guide)

 With a Slack and Jira integration, teams can stay focused.
 You can also create Jira tickets from Slack directly, using simple Slack Jira commands to keep everything synced in one place.

-This guide explains two ways to integrate Jira with Slack to streamline ticket creation.
+This guide explains two methods to integrate Jira with Slack to streamline ticket creation.
 We’ll cover one native setup option with Atlassian, and another with Conclude Apps for a complete Slack issue tracking system that’s especially useful for IT, Support, and Product teams.

 Want a better way to manage Jira tickets inside Slack?
-Get started with Conclude Apps free for 14 days.
+Get started with Conclude free for 14 days.

 Why Integrate Slack and Jira?